sonic-net/SONiC/doc/policer_counter/PolicerCounter-HLD.md

 ### CLI

-*policerstat* utility is added to reads counters from the COUNTERS DB using the POLICER table in CONFIG DB and the COUNTERS_POLICER_NAME_MAP.
+The *policerstat* utility is added to reads counters from the COUNTERS DB using the POLICER table in CONFIG DB and the COUNTERS_POLICER_NAME_MAP.
 It maps each POLICER to its VID and fetches counter values.
 If a map entry or VID is missing, it shows N/A, indicating either the POLICER was created without a counter, the policer/map entry isn't created yet, polling is disabled, or syncd hasn't updated the COUNTERS DB.

 ```
 admin@sonic:~$ policerstat